Alab-NII/onecommon/README.md

 # Introduction

-This is the repository of our OneCommon corpus, which is introduced in the following research papers:
+This is the repository of our OneCommon Corpus, which is introduced in the following research papers:

 * (1) [A Natural Language Corpus of Common Grounding under Continuous and Partially-Observable Context](https://aaai.org/ojs/index.php/AAAI/article/view/4694) (Udagawa and Aizawa, AAAI 2019)
-* (2) [An Annotated Corpus of Reference Resolution for Interpreting Common Grounding](https://arxiv.org/abs/1911.07588) (Udagawa and Aizawa, AAAI 2020)
+* (2) [An Annotated Corpus of Reference Resolution for Interpreting Common Grounding](https://aaai.org/ojs/index.php/AAAI/article/view/6442) (Udagawa and Aizawa, AAAI 2020)

 Dataset is also available on Facebook's dialogue platform [ParlAI](https://github.com/facebookresearch/ParlAI/tree/master/parlai/tasks/onecommon).